MelkorBalrog/AutoSafeguard-Analyzer/README.md

 ## Metamodel Overview

 Internally, AutoML stores all model elements inside a lightweight SysML repository.
 Each element is saved with its specific type—`BlockUsage`, `PartUsage`, `PortUsage`, `ActivityUsage`, `ActionUsage`, `UseCase`, `Actor` and so on.
 Links between these typed elements use the `SysMLRelationship` class.
 Diagrams such as use case or block diagrams are stored as `SysMLDiagram` objects containing the drawn **objects** and their **connections**.
-The singleton `SysMLRepository` manages every element, relationship and diagram so analyses stay consistent across the application.
+The singleton `SysMLRepository` manages every element, relationship, diagram and review so analyses stay consistent across the application.
 Each element ID is listed in an `element_diagrams` mapping so name or property updates propagate to every diagram where that element appears.

 ```mermaid
 classDiagram